infomongo/infomongo.github.io/index.md

 # this is infomongo

 I'm [John Phillips](/about/).
 I design software for people.
-Tools that work the way they expect.
+Tools that work as expected.

 </div>
 </section>